-Children missing from education
+Children absent or missing from education

-Colleagues should be aware that children missing from education may be engaged in a range of activities which could cause safeguarding concerns.
+Colleagues should be aware that children absent from education from prolonged periods and/or repeated occasions, and children missing from education may be engaged in a range of activities which could cause safeguarding concerns.
 These issues may include (but are not limited to) abuse and neglect, involvement in county lines, or 'honour'-based abuse.
 Particular attention should be paid to patterns of absence.
 Colleagues should consult the Missing Children Policy for further guidance.